-Istanbul local Rifat Altuntas honed his capabilities along some surprising culinarians in that amazing city, a lot of whom went on to excessive-profile posts, including Julien Piguet (Brasserie Lipp, Zurich), Martin Satow (Grand Hyatt Seoul) and Fabrice Giraud (Maison Blanche, Paris).
+Istanbul local Rifat Altuntas honed his capabilities along with some surprising culinarians in that amazing city, a lot of whom went on to excessive-profile posts, including Julien Piguet (Brasserie Lipp, Zurich), Martin Satow (Grand Hyatt Seoul), and Fabrice Giraud (Maison Blanche, Paris).
 At the H Cuisine, an Orlando steakhouse with Turkish leanings, Altuntas applies the know-how and experience he received from running in Istanbul’s finest bastions of beef.

-Some popular Croatian dishes encompass:
+Some popular Croatian dishes include:

 – Slavonski Cobanac – Lamb stew at the beginning from Slavonia.